PollockLaboratory/SimPLEX/README.md

 It takes the input of a rooted tree, sequences for the node tips and a substitution model, and returns the posterior distribution of the parameters inside that substitution model.

 ## Installation
+simPLEX has a number of external dependancies that can sometimes to be challenging to link/compile into the final binary.
+These include lua5.2 and the C++ boost library.

 	$ cd build/